-- Developer/Owner Capacity and Experience: Maximum points will be awarded to applicants (owner, borrower, sponsor, developer, guarantor) that have the financial and workload capacity to make this project a top priority and execute it on a rapidan accelerated timeline.
-The lead developer (and co-developer and/or development consultant, if applicable) demonstrates an exemplary track record in projects of similar size, scale, type, and complexity to the proposed project. - General Contractor Capacity and Experience: Maximum points will be awarded to projectsapplicants that have selected a general contractor that: (1) demonstrates an exemplary track record in projects of similar size, scale, type, and complexity to the proposed project; and (2) has the capacity and experience to deliver the project on time, on budget, and to the highest quality standards, while maintaining compliance with applicable regulations such as Davis-Bacon and the Green Building Act. - Management Agent Capacity and Experience: Maximum points will be awarded to projectsapplicants that have selected a management agent that demonstrates a successful track record in projects of similar size, scale, type, and complexity to the proposed project, including a demonstrated ability to maintain ongoing compliance over the life of a project.\ - Architect/Construction Manager Capacity and Experience: Maximum points will be awarded to projects applicants that have selected an architect that: (1) demonstrates a successful track record in projects of similar size, scale, type, and complexity to the proposed project; and (2) has the capacity and experience to ensure that the
+- Developer/Owner Capacity and Experience: Maximum points will be awarded to applicants (owner, borrower, sponsor, developer, guarantor) that have the financial and workload capacity to make this project a top priority and execute it on an accelerated timeline.
+The lead developer (and co-developer and/or development consultant, if applicable) demonstrates an exemplary track record in projects of similar size, scale, type, and complexity to the proposed project. - General Contractor Capacity and Experience: Maximum points will be awarded to applicants that have selected a general contractor that: (1) demonstrates an exemplary track record in projects of similar size, scale, type, and complexity to the proposed project; and (2) has the capacity and experience to deliver the project on time, on budget, and to the highest quality standards, while maintaining compliance with applicable regulations such as Davis-Bacon and the Green Building Act. - Management Agent Capacity and Experience: Maximum points will be awarded to applicants that have selected a management agent that demonstrates a successful track record in projects of similar size, scale, type, and complexity to the proposed project, including a demonstrated ability to maintain ongoing compliance over the life of a project. - Architect/Construction Manager Capacity and Experience: Maximum points will be awarded to applicants that have selected an architect that: (1) demonstrates a successful track record in projects of similar size, scale, type, and complexity to the proposed project; and (2) has the capacity and experience to ensure the proposed design is compliant with all applicable regulations, such as the Green Building Act, accessibility standards, zoning, and historic preservation.
+The architect and/or construction manager have/has the capacity and experience to provide project oversight to guarantee that it is delivered on time, on budget, and to the highest quality standards.

-- \proposed design is compliant with all applicable regulations, such as the Green Building Act, accessibility standards, zoning, and historic preservation.
-The architect and/or construction manager have/has the capacity and experience to provide project oversight to guarantee that it is delivered on time, on budget, and to the highest quality standards. - Overall Team Capacity and Experience: Maximum points will be awarded to projects that have a high likelihood of delivering on time and on budget and will remain in compliance for the life of the project, based on DHCD's assessment of overall team capacity and experience. - Overall Team Past Performance: The past performance of existing projects in the development team's portfolio will be critically evaluated with consideration for any legal/noncompliance matters.
+Overall Team Past Performance: The past performance of existing projects in the development team's portfolio will be critically evaluated with consideration for any legal/noncompliance matters.
 Development team is defined to include the Developer/Owner, Management Agent, other named team members, and any related parties/affiliates.
 Maximum points will be awarded to teams based on the number of eligible affordable housing projects developed of similar size, scale, type, and complexity as the proposed project; and affordable housing units managed, with a preference for District of Columbia projects.